TrojanSports - Boogie Ellis has career-best performance to will USC past No. 8 UCLA

 While the records aren't all that different -- and the results of the two-regular season meetings certainly show how competitive these squads are -- the Bruins were No. 8 in the rankings and the Trojans were unranked, not even receiving votes entering this week.

-There's no understating how big this win is for USC's NCAA tournament resume, which was lacking a statement win of any kind.
+There's no understating how big this win is for USC's NCAA tournament resume, which was lacking a statement win.

 "We need a big statement win.
 We almost had it at Pauley [Pavilion] three weeks ago, and we won a great game on the road at Arizona State on Saturday.
 Our team is playing very well -- they've improved a lot -- and that's what we like to see," Enfield said.
 "Now we have [freshman center Vince Iwuchukwu] back and he's a difference-maker with his length.
 He may not be a huge scorer right now, but he really creates problems with his length and his athleticism inside and he's a good rebounder.
 It's fun to see the progression of teams.